Winter Driving Safety: Winterizing Your Car and Other Tips

 Winterizing your car is an important step that can help prevent winter damage to your vehicle.

-If you live in an area where weather conditions drop below freezing, switching to a thinner oil can help protect your engine.
+If you live in a region where weather conditions drop below freezing temperatures, switching to a thinner oil can help protect your engine.
 Make sure you refer to your owner’s manual to determine the right oil for your vehicle.
+Additionally, when the temperature drops below freezing, your vehicle’s battery decreases in capacity.
+Have your battery tested in the fall to avoid difficulty starting your car on cold mornings.

 Protecting Your Car From Salted Roads

-To keep lingering road salt from damaging your vehicle, wash your vehicle's undercarriage regularly throughout the winter and give it a thorough washing in the spring to remove road salt and other de-icing chemicals.
+But unfortunately, using salt to keep the roads drivable is also doing damage to your vehicle.
+You can’t avoid salt altogether.
+But to prevent lingering road salt from damaging your vehicle, wash your vehicle's undercarriage regularly throughout the winter and give it a thorough washing in the spring to remove road salt and other de-icing chemicals.
+You’ll extend the lifetime of your car and keep from having to make costly repairs later.

 How to Spot Winter Damage to Your Vehicle

-Watch for these signs of potential vehicle damage.
+To guard against problems, watch for these signs of potential vehicle damage.
 Remember, if you hear any odd clunks, bumps or screeches, get your vehicle serviced immediately.

 • Be on the lookout for large icicles that often form under bridges or inside parking garages.
 As the weather changes, they can snap off, falling and causing damage to your vehicle.